Anton Pannekoek

 philosopher, Marxist theorist, and socialist revolutionary.
 He was one of the main theorists of council communism (radencommunisme).

 Early life

-Anton was born 2 January 1873 in Vaassen.
+Antonie Pannekoek was born on 2 January 1873 in Vaassen, Gelderland.
 His father managed a small metal foundry and his mother was a midwife.
 He had two sisters and a brother.
 His elder brother, Adolf, attended the Hogere Burgerschool, Apeldoorn.
-At the age of 12 Anton borrowed a textbooks from his brother and studied the constellation Gemini, where he noticed an extra point of light.
+At the age of 12 Anton borrowed a textbook from his brother and studied the constellation Gemini, where he noticed an extra point of light.
 Upon reflection he realised this was the planet Saturn.
 He soon followed his brother in attending the same school, where he showed a strong scientific aptitude, particularly in biology and astronomy.